 6 Diamond Mesh that only has 6 diamonds across the row, rather than the usual 10 diamonds.
-This mesh was originally created to act like a traditional pocket, but sadly never yielded the benefits it promised.
-At the time it was created, there was only hard and soft mesh.
+This mesh was originally created to act like a traditional pocket.
+Sadly, it never yielded the benefits it originally promised.
+At the time it was first created, there was only hard and soft mesh.
 This hindered the functionality of the mesh, taking the function out of a good theory.
 This was because the knuckles of the mesh didn’t allow for the pocket to shift like a traditional lacrosse stick.

 Since then, times have changed and the invention of performance mesh has become the norm.
 Six diamond lacrosse mesh has been recreated by Lax Room, who was able to create a piece of performance 6 diamond mesh that was thinner and shifted well and promised the benefits of a traditional.
 I actually used this piece of mesh on my gamer this year and absolutely loved it.

 6 Diamond Mesh has fewer holes in the mesh than most other forms of mesh.
 Most standard Mesh comes with 10 diamonds per horizontal row and using bigger diamonds is meant to mimic traditional stringing.
 The bigger diamonds allows for a much greater feel of the ball than mesh with more diamonds.

 This mesh also has a relatively quick break-in period that means you can use this mesh in a game soon after stringing.
 6 Diamond Mesh can be broken in so easily because of the size of the diamonds that can be formed easier since there is not as much mesh to work with compared to other meshes.

 Using 6 Diamond means having a natural hold on your stick no matter your pattern or pocket.
 This also means having some natural whip.
 Both of these come from the large diamonds that “wrap” around the ball when it rests in the pocket.
 A tight channel and taught shooters are very unneeded for a consistent stick withhold and whip.